ztratar/visibe/README.md

 ## Minor

-- filter twitter and instagram by language
-- Twitter media
+- Twitter Videos
+- multiple links within a tweet - get URLs out of the corresponding key in tweets

+- Graphs
 - Vines
-- Graphs

 - loop and update datum times
 - When profile pictures fail to load, load the egg photo instead
 - preloaders
 - get the number of pixes per colum to determine which column to place the next datum instead of the current hack
 - datums per second toggle
-- multiple links within a tweet - get URLs out of the corresponding key in tweets

 - codox
 - slamhound
 - Apply the insights from SS's workflow http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded